 “The Devils Kitchen Picnic Shelter in Colorado National Monument was designed by Harvey H. Cornell, Jerome C. Miller and Kenneth M. Saunders of the National Park Service Branch of Plans and Design in 1940.
 It was built by workers from… read more

 “At the far edge of western Colorado is Colorado National Monument, an area of water-sculpted sandstone, colorfully striated cliff walls, rock arches, high mesas and abundant wildlife.
 Cutting along the cliff side of this sunset-colored country is Rim Rock Drive,… read more

 “The Saddlehorn Caretaker’s Residence and Garage are located at the intersection of Rim Rock Drive and Saddlehorn Loop Road, approximately 5 miles from the west entrance of Colorado National Monument.
 Both buildings are rectangular, one-story structures designed by the National… read more

 “Built by the CCC in 1937, to accommodate the recreational needs of visitors to Colorado National Monument, the station is significant for its association with … relief programs during the Great Depression.
 It is a strong example of National Park… read more

 “Significant for its association with the CCC and WPA, the district includes four good examples of National Park Service Rustic style architecture.
 The structures were constructed of locally quarried sandstone by the CCC with Emergency Conservation Works funding.
 The 1937… read more

-The Works Progress Administration built a caretaker’s cottage in Lincoln Park in Grand Junction CO.
+The Works Progress Administration (WPA) built a caretaker’s cottage in Lincoln Park in Grand Junction, Colorado.

 “The three-story Italian Renaissance Revival style building was constructed as a post office in 1918.
 James A. Wetmore served as the supervisory architect.
 The walls are of Indiana limestone, and the tall first floor windows are set in rounded arches…. read more